Comment Visibility - an Advanced Issue Sync Case

 • Comments from the dev project on the internal service management must be restricted, while the comments from the internal service management on the dev project must be open

 The way to restrict the comment is explained in 'How to manage comment visibility'.
-By setting the comment.role level (check the comment object to the appropriate role, comments will be restricted.
+By setting the comment.role level (check the comment object to the appropriate role, comments are restricted.
 The challenge here is to apply this change only to the internal service management project and not to the dev project.

 The additional complexity is that there are multiple internal service management projects (kept this for last).
 We decided to use the category to indicate the nature of the project.
 You could also use other ways of finding out what the type of project it is, but this approach allows us to demonstrate how one can work around a gap in the exalate product.
 Currently, there is no category in the project object.
 As we don't have the time for the exalate team to update the product, we can apply the following workaround